shimonah/shell/README.md

 # shell
-files with shell commands and aliases
+Files with shell commands and aliases for programms